ubershibs/odin-html-css/README.md

 * New York Times - Practicing layouts/positioning.
 * Apple's home page - For more practice using images as backgrounds and creating layouts.
 * The Next Web (tnw) - For practice with responsive design.
+* Newsweek - Implementing a layout using Bootstrap.